awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Important**
 To deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zone subnets, don't pass the AWS Outposts, Wavelength, or Local Zone subnets when you create the cluster\.
 Create the node group with a config file, specifying the AWS Outposts, Wavelength, or Local Zone subnets\.
 For more information, see [Create a nodegroup from a config file](https://eksctl.io/usage/managing-nodegroups/#creating-a-nodegroup-from-a-config-file) and [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.
 **Note**
-Amazon EKS optimized Windows AMIs can be configured to use `containerd` as a runtime\.
-When using `eksctl` for launching Windows nodes, specify `containerRuntime` as `containerd` in the node group configuration\.
-For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-windows-ami.md#containerd-bootstrap-windows) in this user guide or [Define container runtime](https://eksctl.io/usage/container-runtime/) in the `eksctl` documentation\.
+For Kubernetes version `1.23`, you can use an optional bootstrap flag to test migration from Docker to `containerd`\.
+For more information, see [Testing migration from Docker to `containerd`](eks-optimized-windows-ami.md#containerd-bootstrap-windows)\.

    ```
    eksctl create nodegroup \